mrleemurray/site/src/content/projects/storymaker-storyteller.md

 ---
 id: storymaker-storyteller
 title: Storymaker, Storyteller
-subtitle: A pair of devices that record stories to be relived by future generations.
+subtitle: A pair of connected devices that record stories to be relived by future generations.
-description: A pair of devices that record stories to be relived by future generations.
+description: A pair of connected devices that record stories to be relived by future generations.
 category: work
 tags: [Research, Interaction Design]
 image: /images/storymaker-storyteller/cover.png